 “Sillyverse” is my blog for posting stories and making cultural observations.
 The most recent serial is To Ride the Lightning Bolt, a story about a young American woman who’s a disappointed demigoddess facing an unwanted marriage.
 I just wrapped it up earlier in 2018.

 If this sounds like a lot of historical background for a fictional universe, blame my training as a historian.
 That’s also the reason why in past I’ve often post historical articles, especially ones relating to the fiction I’m posting at the same time.
-So, for example, chapter 16 of The Dragon Lady of Stockbridge features a hotel called the Double Eagle, so I posted an article on money in the late nineteenth century, including a picture of the very coin for which the hotel was named.
 I’m also posting historical articles unrelated to my fiction over at sister blog Sillyhistory.

 There’s other material on the blog as well.
-There’s a fictional letter from an actual historical figure, George S. Boutwell (1818 – 1905), that serves as a bridge between The Troubles of the Farnsworths and Dragon Lady.
 “On Huckman Causeway“, “Dead Cellphone“, “Death and Professor Appleton“, and “The Day After Halloween” are just horror stories I wrote for various Halloweens since this blog began.
 They have no connection to the other stories here, nor to the Sillyverse.
 At least I don’t think they have.
-“The Troubles of the Farnsworths” wasn’t meant to be part of the Sillyverse, either, but it is.
 And Magician’s Misfortune is a Sillyverse story that’s sort of a sequel to Nightfeather: Ghosts, but I’m thinking of writing it out of continuity, because I have a better sequel in mind.

 Just as I’ve attempted horror stories for Halloween, I’ve tried my hand at ghost stories for Christmas.
 I’ve already mentioned Nightfeather: Ghosts, which was 2013’s lengthy story.
 The much shorter “When the ghost came in from the cold” was my 2014 story; unlike its predecessor, it is not part of the Sillyverse.